apingtech/react-grpc-query/README.md

 ### what streamFunction actually is?

-streamFunction is just a pure function like this: the cancel property lets the `react-grpc-query` to stop the streaming after unmounting the component or if the key is changed.
+streamFunction is just a pure function like this: the cancel property lets the `react-grpc-query` stop the streaming after unmounting the component or if the key is changed.

 ```tsx
 function streamFunction() {